 I champion policies that have earned me a reputation as standing up for “the little guy”.
 I promote a level economic playing field to allow small businesses to grow.
 I am a vocal critic of entrenched elite insiders distorting our electoral process and from benefiting from preferential treatment from the City while taxpayers absorb the risk.
 I was the first councilmember to publicly support the Disparity Study, which has shown that a steep disparity persists in City contracts awarded to minorities and women.
 An equitable, level playing field will foster competition, encourage economic growth, and will signal that our City is open for business for all.

 Economic growth needs high-wage careers in expanding industries that will help propel our City and our region into the new 21st Century economy.
 To promote long-term economic growth for Virginia Beach, we must be on the cutting-edge of technological innovation and provide quality broadband services.
 I support attracting high-paying jobs that will diversify our economy and complement our investments in military spending, tourism, and agriculture.
 We must also address our obstacles to economic vitality.
 Too many young people are leaving our region – we must foster our incredible potential to develop local talent through educational opportunities to invest in our future.
 While there are many promising economic indicators, private-sector growth across our region still lags behind state and national averages; our small business climate has room for improvement.
-I sponsored ordinances that cut unnecessary red tape to reduce the burdens on small businesses.
+I sponsored ordinances that eliminated the meals tax during COVID-19 and cut unnecessary red tape to reduce the burdens on small businesses.
 I strive for a political climate that is supportive of small business growth to create a thriving city and neighborhoods.